metropolregion-rhein-neckar/tivigi/README.md

 Vue.js is a JavaScript library which greatly simplifies the creation of JavaScript single page applications.
 It provides a foundation to create HTML-, Javascript- and CSS-based user interfaces in a very simple, elegant and consistent way.
 The main concepts of Vue.js are *components* and *reactivity*.

 ### 6.4.1.
 What are Vue.js components?
 Each "atomic" block of a Vue.js-based user interface is a component.
-A component consists of a JavaScript object that contains the component's logic, and a HTML-like mark-up fragment called "template", which defines the component's appearance in the rendered HTML document that represents the application UI.
+A component consists of a JavaScript object that contains the component's logic, and an HTML-like mark-up fragment called "template", which defines the component's appearance in the rendered HTML document that represents the application UI.

 The best way to think of Vue.js components is "custom HTML elements".
-This is really a very precise definition, since components are indeed added to the the templates of other components in the form of HTML elements with the name of the respective component.
+This is really a very precise definition, since components are indeed added to the templates of other components in the form of HTML elements with the name of the respective component.
 This is a very powerful concept, since it allows developers to create complex, custom user interfaces with exactly the same principles as they do it with standard HTML since three decades.
 Other modern JavaScript UI foundation libraries like React and Angular use the same approach, which makes them very similar to Vue.js in many ways.

 ### 6.4.2.
 What is Vue.js reactivity?

 *Reactivity*, also called "*data binding*" is the second cornerstone of Vue.js.
 The term refers to the technology implemented by Vue.js internally that can automatically synchronize HTML element attributes with JavaScript expressions like variables and function return values from the component's JavaScript data model.
 Typically, this happens in the direction from the JavaScript code to the HTML code, but in some cases it works in the other direction too.

-An example: If you connect a variable in your JavaScript code with a HTML text input field through reactivity using the Vue.js-specific `v-model` attribute, then whenever the content of the variable is changed by JavaScript code, the input field's content is automatically synchronized, too, and also vice versa: The JavaScript variable is automatically updated with the latest value entered into the HTML input field by the user.
+An example: If you connect a variable in your JavaScript code with an HTML text input field through reactivity using the Vue.js-specific `v-model` attribute, then whenever the content of the variable is changed by JavaScript code, the input field's content is automatically synchronized, too, and also vice versa: The JavaScript variable is automatically updated with the latest value entered into the HTML input field by the user.

 This powerful feature greatly reduces the amount of "boilerplate" code required to build HTML user interfaces, so that developers can focus on the implementation of actual application logic.